NatronGitHub/Natron/Documentation/source/guide/getstarted-troubleshooting.rst

 User Interface bugs
 ...................

-- Can't rename a node \#\ 664 : If the Properties panel does'nt let you rename a node try to rename with the "N" shortcut in the nodegraph.

-If it doesn't work either you can do it in Python with: myoldname.setLabel('newname')
+- Can't rename a node `\#664 <https://github.com/NatronGitHub/Natron/issues/664>`_: If the Properties panel does not let you rename a node try to rename with the "N" shortcut in the nodegraph.
+If it does not work either, it can be done in Python with ``myoldname.setLabel('newname')``

 Roto Node bugs
 ..............

-- mask input doesn't work \#\ 367: This feature is not yet implemented
+- Mask input does not work `\#367 <https://github.com/NatronGitHub/Natron/issues/367>`_: This feature is not yet implemented.

-Rotopaint clone tool sourceTypeChoice performs the same action when set to both "background" and "foreground" \#\ 629: use multiple rotopaint nodes
+- Rotopaint clone tool: sourceTypeChoice performs the same action when set to both "background" and "foreground" `\#629 <https://github.com/NatronGitHub/Natron/issues/629>`_: Use multiple rotopaint nodes.